 A brain injury related to a lack of oxygen at birth could result in other medical issues that have lasting effects.
+Paralysis, cerebral palsy, and other problems that arise due to anoxic brain injury can render the child unable to care for themselves through adulthood.
 Your compensation should be calculated with the future cost of care for your child in mind.

-If your child requires more care due to the effects of a brain injury, that may require one or both parents to take time off from work.
+If your child requires more care because of a brain injury, that may require one or both parents to take time off from work.
 This can mean lost wages and even more financial hardship.
 In some situations, your compensation may be able to help make up for these lost paychecks as well.

 Pain and Suffering

-Any other physical and psychological pain and suffering resulting from a lack of oxygen at birth should be taken into account when your settlement is being negotiated.
+Any other physical and psychological pain and suffering resulting from a lack of oxygen at birth should be considered when your settlement is being negotiated.